waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

-# Writing a new Filter for llm-d
+# Extending llm-d-inference-scheduler with a custom filter

 ## Goal

-This tutorial outlines the steps needed for creating and hooking a new filter for the llm-d inference scheduler.
+This tutorial outlines the steps needed for creating and hooking a new filter for the llm-d-inference-scheduler.

-The tutorial assumes basic working knowledge of tools used in this repository, such as Git, Go, etc. It further assumes that you have a working development environment which can build `llm-d-inference-scheduler`.

 The tutorial demonstrates the coding of a new filter, which selects inference serving Pods based on their labels.
 All relevant code is contained in the